Oreanu/Oreanu/README.md

 ### Hi there, I'm Oreanu 👋

-- 🔭 I’m currently working on Machine Learning and Software Development
+- 🔭 I am a software engineer based in Lagos, Nigeria
 - 👯 I am currently open to collaborations
 - 🥅 2021 Goals: I would love to contribute more to Open Source projects
-- ⚡ Fun fact: I love to music and movies

 ### Connect with me: